skip to log on skip to main content

 In this article

-Well, we’ve got some bill-busting tips and tricks to help you navigate your finances during times that feel tougher than usual.
-From asking for a better deal on your services to buying a heated clothes rack (yes, it’s a thing), there are lots of ways to bust a bit of that bill stress this year.
+Here you’ll find some bill-busting tips and tricks to help navigate your finances during times that feel tougher than ever.
+From asking for a better deal on your services to buying a heated clothes rack (yes, it’s a thing), there are lots of ways to bust that bill stress this year.
 Ready?
 Let's go.

 The spenny situation

 Figures from the report show 79% of consumers are taking advantage of specials and promotions when shopping.
-They’re also eating out less (73%) and finding lower-price substitutes where possible (71%).
-More than half of consumers are now following a budget (61%) too (our kind of people).
-Wherever you sit, everyone could use a fresh perspective on how they could be saving a little more.
+They’re also eating out less (73%) and finding lower-price substitutes where possible (71%) and more than half of consumers in the report were following a budget (61%) - our kind of people.

 8 ways to reduce your bills and living costs

-This might sound rogue, but it’s real.
 While you may have to wait a bit longer for your clothes to dry, heated clothes racks are often more energy efficient than a dryer and they protect your clothes – meaning you can save money on your electricity bill and make your clothes last longer (look at me go, mum!).
-Plus, they’re kind of cool, in that futuristic ‘I’m a modern person’ kind of way?
+Plus, they’re kind of cool, in that futuristic ‘I’m so modern’ kind of way, right?

 2. Change your sim or phone plan

-You might’ve had your current phone plan for a while.
-Maybe not like flip-phone kind of while, but hey - each to their own.
-Point is, when did you last think about your mobile usage and what kind of plan might suit you best?
-See if you can find a better deal with an alternative provider – or by opting for a different type of deal, like pre-paid or data-focused.
-If you’ve got internet at home, maybe you could choose a small data package, or get in on a family deal.
-And now that we’re on the topic of family…
+You might’ve had your current phone plan for a while, but when did you last think about your mobile usage and what kind of plan might suit you best?
+Why not see if you can find a better deal with an alternative provider?
+Or by finding a different type of deal, like pre-paid or data-focused?

 4. Ask your providers for a better deal

-From your phone bill to your water, gas or electricity – there’s (often) a better deal hiding in the shadows of the competitor landscape.
-A great way to negotiate your price is to ask other people (with the same supplier) what they pay or compare with other retailers.
+From your phone bill to your water, gas or electricity – there’s (often) a better deal hiding in the shadows of the competitor landscape, and while it may feel wrong to switch you’re often missing out on those sweet new customer deals.
+A great way to negotiate your price is to ask other people what they pay or compare with other retailers.
 It’s always easier to negotiate when you’ve got something to stack up against – something you can use as a bargaining chip to save some money.
 Remember, a little research goes a long way.
-And if you’ve been with a provider for years, see if they do a loyalty discount too!
-You’re essentially family now.

 We all love a little buffer to make us feel prepared.
 But do you really need all those insurance extras?
 Is your internet quota higher than you’ll ever use?
 Review your policies and consider what’s really benefiting you.
 For example, if you’re finished having children but still have obstetric cover, ditch this part of the policy.
 These little details can do a lot of the groundwork when it comes to finding some savings.
 Don’t be shy to talk to your provider about what you want and see if they can tailor your plan to the things you actually need.